janaagaard75/desert-walk-solitaire/README.md

 - Animate the cards when they are dealt.
 - Small animation when a card is moved into the correct position.
 Could be a small shine effect like the one on records in the Moves app.
 Pixel art example: <https://i.imgur.com/oLmT5Ot.gif>.
 - Draw the numbers on the cards using a custom font or SVGs to make sure they look alike on both platforms.
-- Redesign the cards?
+- Redesign the cards.
   - Remove the small suits and use the whole card for the number and the suit.
-  - Replace J, Q and K with symbols.
+  - Replace J, Q and K with symbols?
 - Splash screen.
 - Remove the text from the 'confirm restart dialog', so that the game only contains icons.
 - Remember the game state even when the app has been closed for a long time.